Toshimichi0915/anti-proguard/README.md

 # A deobfuscation tool

-> Not just for anti-proguard
+> Not just for Proguard

 This is a simple deobfuscation tool, which can be used for any jar file without any configuration.